barahona-research-group/PyGenStability/README.md

 to ensure numpy does not use multi-threadings, which may clash with the parallelisation and slow down the computation.

 There are a variety of further choices that user can make that will impact the partitioning, including:
 - Constructor: Generalized Markov Stability requires the user to input a quality matrix and associated null models.
-We provide an object oriented module to write user-defined constructors for these objects, with several already implemented (see `pygenstability/constructors.py` for some classic examples).
+We provide an object-oriented module to write user-defined constructors for these objects, with several already implemented (see `pygenstability/constructors.py` for some classic examples).
 - Generalized Markov Stability maximizers: To maximize the NP-hard optimal generalized Markov Stability we interface with two algorithms: (i) Louvain and (ii) Leiden.

 While Louvain is defined as the default due to its familiarity within the research community, Leiden is known to produce better partitions and can be used by specifying the run function.